jtlap/nt2/doc/source/sdk/errors/error.rst

 ^^^^^^^^^^^

 The ``NT2_THROW`` macro reports misbehavior by throwing an exception containing potential diagnostic information.
-It is absed on Boost.Exception and support the same semantic than ``BOOST_THROW``.
+It is based on Boost.Exception and support the same semantic than ``BOOST_THROW``.

 Header File